AhmedHamdi0/Expedia-App/README.md

 # Expedia App
-**Expedia Travel Itinerary Management System is a comprehensive application that allows users to search and book flights and hotels for their travel needs.
-The system provides a user-friendly interface for customers to interact with, backed by a robust backend that handles flight and hotel search, reservation, and payment processing.**
+**Expedia Travel Itinerary Management System is a comprehensive application that allows users to search and book flights and hotels for their travel needs.**

+**This project is designed to enhance OOP design skills by creating a customer-focused booking system for flights, hotels, and other reservations.
+The system uses APIs from airlines and hotels to provide customers with available options, and integrates with payment APIs for seamless transactions.**

 ## Features